Department of Communication Studies

-Students in this course focus on theory and research dealing with family communication as it occurs between members of different generations.
-It also concerns how the communication between family members of the same generation differs from the communication between family members of another generation.
+Students assess theory and research on family communication as it occurs between members of different generations.
+Students also examine how the communication between family members of the same generation differs from the communication between family members of another generation.

 COMS 5382.
 Dark Side of Family Comm.
 3 Hours.

-Students in this course explore the role communication plays in a variety of family problems such as jealousy, domestic abuse, negligent parenting, and conflict escalation.
+Students explore the role communication plays in a variety of family problems.
+Topics may include jealousy, domestic abuse, negligent parenting, and conflict escalation.

 COMS 5390.
 Seminar In Interpersonal Comm.
 3 Hours.

-Advanced topics in interpersonal communication theory and research.
+Students study advanced topics in interpersonal communication theory and research.
 Topics rotate from semester to semester.
-May be repeated for credit when topics change.
+Students may repeat for credit when topics change.

 COMS 5391.
 Seminar In Family Communicatn.
 3 Hours.

-Advanced topics in family communication theory and research.
+Students study advanced topics in family communication theory and research.
 Topics rotate from semester to semester.
-May be repeated for credit when topics change.
+Students may repeat for credit when topics change.

 COMS 5395.
 Social Support and Well-Being.
 3 Hours.

-Students in this course explore theories and research related to the communication of social support and its role in physical, psychological, and social outcomes.
+Students explore theories and research related to the communication of social support and its role in physical, psychological, and social outcomes.
 Students conduct empirical research on social support and well-being.

 COMS 5396.
 Risk Communication.
 3 Hours.

-Students in this course present theories and research related to the communication of health, environmental, and technological risks.
-The Important issues that influence the relationships between risk communicators and the public are examined.
+Students examine theories and research related to the communication of health, environmental, and technological risks.
 Students conduct empirical research on risk communication.

 COMS 5397.
 Persuasion & Social Influence.
 3 Hours.

-Students in this course analyze theories and research related to persuasion and social influence in various contexts, including attitudinal/behavioral change.
+Students analyze theories and research related to persuasion and social influence.
+Topics may include attitudinal and behavioral change.
 Students conduct empirical research on persuasion/social influence.

 Director/Chair: Terry M Thibodeaux

 Frances Elizabeth Brandau, PHD, Professor of Communication Studies, Department of Communication Studies, PHD, LSU & A&M College; MA, Univ of Southern Mississippi; BS, Univ of Southern Mississippi

 Yixin Chen, PHD, Assistant Professor of Communication Studies, Department of Communication Studies, PHD, University at Buffalo, Suny; MA, Univ of Texas-El Paso; ME, Huaqiao University; BE, Huaqiao University